ikappaki/scittlets/README.md

 To use one:

-1. Add its listed dependencies to your Scittle app HTML file.
+1. Add its listed dependencies to your Scittle HTML file manually, or use the [deps_update](#scriptsdeps_updatecljs) script.
 2. Follow the usage instructions and demo code provided.

 ## Scittlets